mybema/mybema-config/readme.md

 What is this?
 =============
-This repository contains [Ansible](http://www.ansible.com) playbooks and some ruby scripts that allow you to quickly install a [Mybema](http://www.github.com/pawel2105/mybema) instance on a [DigitalOcean](http://www.digitalocean.com) VPS.
+This repository contains a collection of [Ansible](http://www.ansible.com) playbooks that allow you to quickly install a [Mybema](http://www.github.com/pawel2105/mybema) instance on a [DigitalOcean](http://www.digitalocean.com) VPS.
+This project allows you to get up and running very quickly, with minimal configuration.

 Caveat: WIP
 ===========